Battle of Fort Bull: Battle

 On 26 March, the Franco-Indian expeditionary force had come within two kilometres of the Oneida Carrying Place.
 Very early on the morning of 27 March 1756, the Canadian Iroquois ambushed a British wagon train bringing supplies to Fort Bull, taking 9 wagons and capturing 10 men.
 As the French had not eaten for two days, the capture of the wagon train provided some much needed food.
-One of the British Army's teamsters, a freedman (former slave) was able to escape from the ambush and made off in his wagon to Fort Williams.
+One of the British Army's teamsters, a freedman, was able to escape from the ambush and made off in his wagon to Fort Williams.
 As far as the Canadian Iroquois were concerned, the expedition was over as they had engaged the enemy, taken prisoners and supplies without suffering any losses, and the majority wanted to go home.
 The Iroquois regarded the Western style of war as "irrational" and saw no point in making a "suicidal" attack against Fort Bull that was likely to cause heavy losses.
 The Iroquois told Léry that "if I absolutely wanted to die, I was the master of the French, but they were not going to follow me".
 The Iroquois war chiefs also informed Léry "the Master of Life has favored us, here is the food, here are the prisoners, let's return home".
 Ultimately, following much negotiation, 30 Iroquois agreed to join the assault on Fort Bull together with 259 French soldiers and French-Canadian militiamen.

 Learning from the prisoners of Bull's minimal defenses, Léry decided to immediately attack on the morning of 27 March 1756.
 As he had no field pieces, the only possibility was to attempt storming the fort by surprise.
 On that day, Fort Bull was occupied by 25 soldiers of 50th (Shirley's) Regiment plus 34 carpenters, boatmen and carters together with three women.
 At about 11 am, the French and Indians began to approach Fort Bull silently when the Indians gave a war cry that alerted the British.
 Léry asked that the Iroquois refrain from their "horrendous war cries" that were meant to strike terror in the heart of the enemy in order to take the British by surprise, but at about 900 feet (275 m) away from Fort Bull, the Iroquois gave their customary war cries.
 Seeing the British were alerted, the French shouted "Vive le roi!" ("Long Live the King!") as they charged forward.
 The fort's defenders managed to get its gate closed just before the French force arrived.
 Léry wrote "the fort's gate being stronger than I thought, it could only be collapsed by [striking it piece] by piece".
 Of the Iroquois, Léry wrote only six stayed with him as the rest "ran off into the woods in pursuit of six Englishmen" who had not been able to get into the fort before the gate had been closed.